EOSIO/Documentation/README.md

 ## Virtual Machine Independent Architecture

 It is the intention of the EOS.IO software that multiple virtual machines can be supported and new virtual machines added over time as necessary.
 For this reason, this paper will not discuss the details of any particular language or virtual machine.
-That said, there are three virtual machines that are currently being evaluated for use within EOS.IO.
+That said, there are two virtual machines that are currently being evaluated for use within EOS.IO.

-### Wren

-[Wren](http://wren.io) is a small, fast, class-based concurrent scripting language.
-The developers of Wren describe it as "like Smalltak in a Lua-sized package with a dash of Erlang and wrapped up in a familiar, modern syntax".
-The Wren language and virtual machine was chosen for initial implementation due to its small, well documented, and easy to understand code base.
-It also has very respectable performance and is designed to be easily embedded into C++ applications.

 ### Web Assembly (WASM)